zam11x/An-argument-for-Shia/README.md

 The Messenger of Allah (s) passed away, and Abu Bakr said I am the successor of The Messenger of Allah (s) so you came to him to request inheritance, and he rejected, you saw him as lying, sinful, deceiving, traitor, but Allah knows that he was a truthful, pure, guided, follower of truth, then Abu Bakr died and I (Umar) am the successor of The Messenger of Allah (s) and the successor of Abu Bakr, so you saw me as a lying, sinful, deceiving, traitor, but Allah knows that I am a truthful, pure, guided, follower of truth.

 And again, they fabricated about Ali agreeing with Umar.
-Sahih Bukhari says Ali swore allegiance to Abu Bakr, and Sahih Muslim says that Ali still saw the two of them as lying, sinful, deceiving, traitors at the time of Umar!
-Abu Bakr was dead at the time of Umar and Ali still considered the both of them that way!
+Sahih Bukhari says Ali swore allegiance to Abu Bakr, and Sahih Muslim says that at the time of Umar, when Abu Bakr was dead, Ali still saw the two of them as lying, sinful, deceiving, traitors!
 And then he supposedly changed his mind...
 Such contradictions show that Bukhari and Muslim have no authority.

 And then when Uthman became the caliph, he GIFTED what was supposed to be the charity of our Prophet (s) to his cousin Marwan. \
 `As-Sunan al-Kubra, by Bayhaqi, vol 6, page 301` \
 `Tarikh Abul Fada', vol 1, page 168`

 You might wonder, why didn't Ali take it back when he became the caliph?
 The Messenger of Allah (s) did not take back what was stolen from the muslims when he conquered Mecca, and Ali did not take back what was stolen from his family when he reclaimed caliphate.
-Imam Kadhim says we are a family that avenge the people, not ourselves, Allah avenges us.